apache/metron/metron-analytics/metron-profiler-client/README.md

 Total temporal duration is specified by a phrase: `FROM time_interval AGO TO time_interval AGO` This indicates the beginning and ending of a time interval.
 This is an inclusive duration.
 * `FROM` - Can be the words "from" or "starting from"
 * `time_interval` - A time amount followed by a unit (e.g. 1 hour).
+Fractional amounts are not supported.
 The unit may be "minute", "day", "hour" with any pluralization.
 * `TO` - Can be the words "until" or "to"
 * `AGO` - Optionally the word "ago"